kimiachenari/kimiachenari.github.io/index.md

 # Publication
 Kimia Chenari; S.Mohammad Reza Moussavi.A; Azadeh Lak.
 2022.
 'The Role of Urban Street Patterns to Mitigate Urban Heat Island: Using G.E.E., and Python libraries in Mashhad, Iran'.
 Journal of the Urban Planning and Development Division.
 (Under-review)
 # Hobbies
+#### I have lifeguard certificate from Iran lifesaving and diving federation.
+I play guitar and Keyboard in my free time.
+I enjoye learning new thing and be master in them :)

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for